 This really does vary.
 What is constant is that whether it is just you, or you are in a class of 30, you improve by being there.

 Some of the clubs run special classes for children.
 It is probably best to speak to the Instructor to find out what the age range of the class is and whether it is appropriate for your child as safety is the main concern.
 At the other end there really shouldn’t be any reason to stop training and so we welcome members no matter how old.
 Some members have even got their parents training – it never is too late to take care of yourself!

 Simple… just try them and see which one you like!

 There is a grading syllabus you work along, based mainly on patterns, or set movements you perform on your own.
-If you practise the soft style you will wear a yellow sash.
-On passing your first grading in the hard style you receive a red sash.
+If you practise Tai Chi you will wear a yellow sash.
+On passing your first grading in Kung Fu you receive a red sash.
 Assistant Instructors wear a blue sash (this takes around three years of regular training to achieve).
-A Full Instructor, who will normally be running their own club, will wear a blue sash with a black tip if they teach the hard style and a yellow tip if they teach the soft style.
+A Full Instructor, who will normally be running their own club, will wear a blue sash with a black tip if they teach Kung Fu and a yellow tip if they also teach Tai Chi.
 This can be done in 5 years but most Instructors have been training for much longer than that.

 A lot of the classes will involve some partner work.
 This might be assisted stretching or practising an application that has been taught.
 However, it is very light as fighting is taught in a separate class.
 We recognise that this is an aspect that not everyone is interested in, and to start with can appear a bit intimidating.